gabus/ML_based_CCTV/README.md

 ### todo
-* move all file in src
+[✔] move all file in src
-* throttle down if no human detected
+[] throttle down if no human detected
-* fetch camera from only when requested from main thread
+[] fetch camera from only when requested from main thread [] optimize mail manager (reduce file size without reducing quality? is there a better way to display images in gmail?)
-* optimize mail manager (reduce file size without reducing quality? is there a better way to display images in gmail?)
+[] some files use camel-case variable naming.
+Change to match snake-style [] write setup.sh script which make raspberry py ready to go (venv, pip install, apt-get requirements, set .env) [] fix any problems in "Code -> Inspect Code"
-* some files use camel-case variable naming.
-Change to match snake-style
+[] photos_clean_up_cron.py has hardcoded path variable.
+Fix it [] photos_clean_up_cron.py deletes only last day's photos.
+Adapt code to delete all folder before defined day

-* write setup.sh script which make raspberry py ready to go (venv, pip install, apt-get requirements, set .env)
+.env todos
-* fix any problems in "Code -> Inspect Code"
+[] add email title

 [] which file to send via email? even though camera might continue recording 5s after last human detection, should it be sent to gmail?
 []